 Evergreen Memorial Cemetery is one of the richest historical resources in our community.
 People from all walks of life are buried in this over 150 year old cemetery.
 Rich, poor, famous, infamous, loved or forgotten alike, they are all buried here.
 Evergreen provides an honorable resting place for all members of our community.

-The McLean County Museum of History is pleased to announce that all students participating in the School Tours of the 2016 Evergreen Cemetery Walk will attend for FREE.
+The McLean County Museum of History is pleased to announce that all students participating in the School Tours of the 2018 Evergreen Cemetery Walk will attend for FREE.
 We are committed to reaching out to diverse communities and removing barriers so that we can help as many students as possible discover our local history.
-Through the generosity of this year's sponsor, Evergreen Memorial Cemetery, and support from our members, admission fees for students and chaperones to attend the 2016 Evergreen Cemetery Walk have been waived.
+Through the generosity of this year's sponsors, Evergreen Memorial Cemetery and Illinois Prairie Community Foundation, and support from our members, admission fees for students and chaperones to attend the 2018 Evergreen Cemetery Walk have been waived.

 Please note that you will be walking approximately 1 mile, and standing listening to the actors for 5-7 minutes each.
 Each tour lasts 1.5-2 hours.
 We will have a limited number of wheelchairs and seat canes available to borrow for free, but if you have your own please bring it!

 Tickets will be available for purchase starting on September 4, 2018.